-Dr. Beth Mehocic is currently the Composer-in-Residence, Music Director, and Full-Professor for the Dance Department at the University of Nevada, Las Vegas.
-She has written over 100 works for orchestra, concert band, chamber music, dance ensembles, theatre, and film.
-Her works have been performed throughout the United States, Japan, China, Korea, and Europe, and she has produced works in several Las Vegas Hotels including The Mirage, Caesar’s Palace, and the Las Vegas Hilton.
+Dr. Beth Mehocic was the Composer-in-Residence, Music Director, and Full-Professor for the Dance Department at the University of Nevada, Las Vegas, and wrote over 100 works for orchestra, concert band, chamber music, dance ensembles, theater, and film.
+Her works have been performed throughout the United States, Japan, China, Korea, and Europe, and she had works performed in several Las Vegas Hotels including The Mirage, Caesar’s Palace, and the Las Vegas Hilton.
 Several of her works have been recorded for PARMA Recordings.

-From 2000-18, several of her music compositions written for choreography have been performed at the Edinburgh Fringe Festival in Edinburgh Scotland, the Adelaide Fringe Festival in Adelaide Australia, and for joint concerts between UNLV and the Korea National Sport University in Seoul Korea.
-Her video dance poem Perpetual Motion with original music for vibraphone quartet, was also performed in Seoul Korea and the video is in the Jerome Robbins Dance Library of the NYC Library at Lincoln Center.
+From 2000-2018, several of Mehocic’s music compositions written for choreography were performed at the Edinburgh Fringe Festival in Edinburgh, Scotland, the Adelaide Fringe Festival in Adelaide, Australia, and for joint concerts between UNLV and the Korea National Sport University in Seoul, Korea.
+Her video dance poem Perpetual Motion with original music for vibraphone quartet was also performed in Seoul, Korea and the video is in the Jerome Robbins Dance Library of the NYC Library at Lincoln Center.
 Shadows, a dance poem with her original music, and her video dance poem, Hands, were presented at the 2005 International Taishan Congress of Cultures and the 19th World Congress of Poets in Tai’an City, Shandong Province, China, for which she was awarded a “Gold Medal in Innovation” for digital poetry, dance, and music by the People’s Republic of China.